-Rutt Bridges grew up in Albany, Georgia, and earned a BS in physics and an MS in geophysical sciences from Georgia Tech.
+Rutt Bridges earned a BS in physics and an MS in geophysical sciences from Georgia Tech.
 He serves on Georgia Tech’s College of Sciences Advisory Board, the Securing America’s Future Energy (SAFE) Autonomous Vehicle Task Force, and the Colorado Department of Transportation Innovisers Council.
-He is also an advisor for Mobility Choice, which is planning Metro Denver’s transportation future.
+He is also an advisor for Mobility Choice, which is studying Metro Denver’s transportation future.
 Rutt is past president of the 30,000-member Society of Exploration Geophysicists, past chairman of Colorado Public Radio, and a former candidate for U.S. Senate.
 Since selling an analytics software startup four years ago, Rutt has focused on exploring the economic, environmental, and social impact of disruptive innovations.
-His 2015 e-book, Driverless Car Revolution, reached #1 in sales for Robotics and Automotive on Amazon, and his second book, Driverless Conquers Congestion, should be out in the second half of 2017.
+His 2015 e-book, Driverless Car Revolution, reached #1 in sales for Robotics and Automotive on Amazon, and his second book, Our Driverless Future… Heaven or Hell? should be out in the next two months.

 Dr. Libbi Levine Segev

-Teaching Assistant Professor, The University of Denver’s Business Ethics and Legal Studies Department
+Teaching Assistant Professor, Business Ethics and Legal Studies Department

 Libbi Levine Segev is an assistant teaching professor in the Business Ethics and Legal Studies Department at the Daniels College of Business.
 In addition to her teaching, Libbi is a licensed Colorado attorney and real estate broker.
 She also has co-authored numerous publications.
 Libbi holds certifications which include REALTOR, CIPS, FIREC and served as the National Association of Realtor’s President’s Liaison to Israel.